23andMe Health Data: What You Can Learn, and What to Do With It!

 Does 23andMe Provide Any Other Health Data?

 While 23andMe only reports on a number of highly researched genetic variants, there is much more genetic research available.
 Most genetic testing companies allow you to download your raw data.
 By downloading your genetic data, you can learn your genetic risk for a number of other conditions.
 Some of these have not been researched as well as Alzheimer’s or breast cancer, so don’t put too much weight on the results.
-However, many of the companies listed below can test for health conditions or parts of your family history not covered by 23andMe.
-Many of them are free!
-Check it out!

 To find out more DNA upload sites, check out our article "The Best DNA Upload Sites"